 Where: The Summit Bechtel Family National Scout Reserve, Beckley, West Virginia

 Cost: Not yet available

 More information is available on the World Jamboree website.

-Through the European Camp Staff program, young leaders from the Boy Scouts of America have the opportunity to learn more about Scouting in Europe by working at a European Scout center.
+Through the European Scout Voluntary program, young leaders from the Boy Scouts of America have the opportunity to learn more about Scouting in Europe by working at a European Scout center.
 Scout centers in Europe do not operate in the same way that BSA camps do.
 The staff members of a typical European Scout center are usually involved in many different aspects of operating the center rather than specializing in one particular area.

 International Spirit Award